YasuakiHonda/PerfectSecrecy/README.md

 ## How to use
 You can download the whole folder structure as a zip file by pressing Code button and choose "Download ZIP".
 Then you need to expand the zip to a folder.
+Please invoke the following commands in the folder: lake exe cache get lake build

-You open the folder using VSCode with lean4 proover extension and all the lean4 toolchain are installed.
+After things are done, you can open the folder using VSCode to start !
-Couple of messages will be displayed to show the progress of downloading necessary mathlib4 files.

-Once the download is finished, you can check the proof using lean4 extension support and InfoView.

 ## Author and License
 As this is a mathematical proof, you can do whatever you want.